 All written assignments will be graded on a 1-5 scale, where 5=excellent, 4=good, 3=satisfactory, 2=unsatisfactory, and 1=poor.
+Note that 5s will be rare; they are reserved for truly top-notch assignments.

 (1) Learning Journals (40%)